Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Introduction

-Quantum computational speed-up has motivated much research to build quantum computers, to find new algorithms, to quantify the speed-up, and to separate classical from quantum computation.
-One important goal is to understand the reason for quantum computational speed-up; to understand what resources are needed to do quantum computation.
-Some candidates for such necessary resources include superposition and interference\autocite{Feynman1982}, entanglement\autocite{Einstein1935}, nonlocality\autocite{Bell1964}, contextuality\autocite{Kochen1967,Larsson2012,Howard2014}, and the continuity of state-space\autocite{Shor1996}.
-In this paper we look at two so-called \emph{oracle} problems: the Deutsch-Jozsa problem\autocite{Deutsch,Deutsch1992} and Simon's problem\autocite{Simon1994,Simon1997}, thought to show that quantum computation is more powerful than classical computation.
-There are quantum algorithms that solve these problems efficiently, and here we present a framework that can simulate these quantum algorithms, \emph{Quantum Simulation Logic} (QSL), that in itself can be efficiently simulated on a classical probabilistic Turing machine.
-To underline this, we provide Python implementations of these simulations as supplementary material, that give the correct output in seconds for 100,000-qubit inputs to the Deutsch-Jozsa algorithm and 512-qubit inputs to Simon's algorithm, for random choice of the function under consideration.
+In this paper we consider the possibility that it might not be necessary to reproduce the complete quantum-mechanical behaviour to efficiently simulate some quantum computation algorithms.
+In particular, we look at two so-called \emph{oracle} problems: the Deutsch-Jozsa problem\autocite{Deutsch,Deutsch1992} and Simon's problem\autocite{Simon1994,Simon1997}, thought to show that quantum computation is more powerful than classical computation.
+There are quantum algorithms that solve these problems efficiently, and here we present a framework that can simulate these quantum algorithms, \emph{Quantum Simulation Logic} (QSL), that itself can be efficiently simulated on a classical probabilistic Turing machine.
 This shows that no genuinely quantum resources are needed to solve these problems efficiently, but also tells us which properties are actually needed: the possibility to choose between two aspects of the same system within which to store, process, and retrieve information.